leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/editing/naming.rst

 .. admonition:: Reference
    :class: refbox

-   :Mode:      Edit Mode
+   :Mode:      All Modes
-   :Panel:     :menuselection:`Sidebar region --> Item`,
+   :Panel:     :menuselection:`Properties --> Bone Properties`
-               :menuselection:`Bones tab --> Bones panel`

-You can rename your bones, either using the *name* field of the *Item* panel in the 3D Views, for the active bone, or using the *name* field in each bone of the *Bones* tab in *Edit Mode*.
+You can rename your bones, either using the *Name* field in the *Bones Properties* or through the outliner.
 It is also possible to rename by double-clicking bones in the Outliner.

 Blender also provides you some tools that take advantage of bones named in a left/right